publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch91/m__us_usc_t7_s6204.md

         (2) __Referenda__

-            Such order shall provide that the Board shall reimburse the Secretary, from assessments collected under subsection (d) of this section, for any expenses incurred by the Secretary in conducting referenda under this chapter, except for the salaries of Government employees.
+            Such order shall provide that the Board shall reimburse the Secretary, from assessments collected under subsection (d), for any expenses incurred by the Secretary in conducting referenda under this chapter, except for the salaries of Government employees.

     (f) __False claims__

-    Such order shall provide that any promotion funded with assessments collected under subsection (d) of this section may not make—
+    Such order shall provide that any promotion funded with assessments collected under subsection (d) may not make—

         (1) any false or unwarranted claims on behalf of limes; and